<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1960181384305267&amp;ev=PageView&amp;noscript=1">

 The Need for Incentives

-The interesting twist is that when asked, US consumers state that they want more incentives for healthy behaviors from their health insurance companies.
+The interesting twist is that when asked, US consumers state that they want more rewards for healthy living from their health insurance companies.
 Screen Shot 2022-08-18 at 10.53.56 AMIn a survey of 3000 consumers conducted by HealthEdge in 2021, the question was asked: What are the top three (3) services that would help to most improve your current level of satisfaction with your health plan?
 The results across the entire survey group were clear – the third most popular response, with 46%, was “More incentives for healthy behaviors.”

 Perhaps the most startling result came from Millennials, who now make up the largest age cohort in the U.S. and will soon have the buying power commensurate with their numbers.
-53% of Millennials want more incentives for healthy behaviors from their health plan, and 44% stated that those incentives are missing and impacting their satisfaction with their health plan.
+53% of Millennials want more incentives for healthy behaviors from their health plan, and 44% stated that those health incentives are missing and impacting their satisfaction with their health plan.
 This is a cohort that must be addressed.

 millenials incentives stat